ssvassiliev/Basics_of_Computers/_episodes/04-Using_computer.md

 - Keep your anti-virus software up-to-date and frequently scan your computer for viruses.

+# Security
-## 20. Password manager
+## 20. Security: Malware and Viruses
+Do you need an Antivirus?
+It depends on the operating system.
+Windows and macOS include protection against viruses, in one way or another.

+Microsoft Defender Antivirus in addition to providing antivirus protection, also manages other security features such as Windows Firewall.
+However it was reported that is has some significant limitations and you can improve your protection by installing a third-party antivirus such as BitDefender, Avast, AVG.

+MacOS Includes Security by Design.
+The operating system resides on a read-only drive partition, separate from all other programs.
+To infect another program, a virus needs to modify that program, and that’s not allowed in macOS.
+To steal private data, a banking Trojan must read memory belonging to your browser, which is likewise not allowed.
+In the macOS environment, apps are isolated, and limited to accessing their own resources. macOS includes a technology called Gatekeeper, that's designed to ensure that only trusted software runs on your Mac.
+While Macs aren’t as vulnerable as Windows boxes they still can get malware.

+## 21. Security: Passwords
 Use a different password for each account, never use same password for several sites.
 When breaches expose credentials, all accounts that share a password are exposed.

 Of course it is impossible to remember all passwords, so get a password manager like DashLane, BitWarden or 1Password.
 With a password manager, you don't have to remember strong, unique passwords for all your accounts.
 The password manager stores them for you and even helps you generate new, random ones.
 A password manager is like a digital keyring, it keeps everything in one secure place for easier access.

 Generate a strong master password at least 8 chars lond with 3 types of characters.
 Never use a dictionary word or even a part of a word for passwords.
 These are very easy to crack.
 Alternatively you can use passphrases.
 Passphrase is easy to remember because it uses a combination of dictionary words but provide a good level of security.

-## 21. Security
-Do you need an Antivirus?
-It depends on the operating system.
-Windows and macOS include protection against viruses, in one way or another.

-Microsoft Defender Antivirus in addition to providing antivirus protection, also manages other security features such as Windows Firewall.
-However it was reported that is has some significant limitations and you can improve your protection by installing a third-party antivirus such as BitDefender, Avast, AVG.

-MacOS Includes Security by Design.
-The operating system resides on a read-only drive partition, separate from all other programs.
-To infect another program, a virus needs to modify that program, and that’s not allowed in macOS.
-To steal private data, a banking Trojan must read memory belonging to your browser, which is likewise not allowed.
-In the macOS environment, apps are isolated, and limited to accessing their own resources. macOS includes a technology called Gatekeeper, that's designed to ensure that only trusted software runs on your Mac.
-While Macs aren’t as vulnerable as Windows boxes they still can get malware.

-## 22. MFA
+## 22. Security: MFA
 For accounts that require enhanced security, enable multifactor authentication if it is supported.
 There are many ways to enable MFA, such as Authenticator Apps, USB Security Keys, Email or SMS login confirmations, Biometrics.

 You just need to pick a method that works for your services.
 With two-factor authentication, it is impossible for someone to break into your account with a stolen password.

-## 23. Stay secure
+## 23. Security: Phishing
 Always be suspicious of any unexpected email or unusual request – especially if it concerns finances, log-in credentials, or clicking a file or link.
 Don’t open attachments from unknown users, poorly written/vague emails.
 Think twice before clicking on any links!
 Phishing emails today are the result of well-organized criminal businesses, and they are very inventive in crafting messages that get opened.
 When in doubt look at the email header to see where it actually came from and check if the domain it came from is black listed.
 Never give your password to anyone.
 You will not be asked for your password by the admin, they shouldn't have access to it, and they don't need it for anything.

-## 24.Backups
+## 24. Backups

 ## 25. Where to look to fix it.
 If something does not work as expected ..